blaval/scala-learning/doc/sbt.md

-inspect <task> # returns info on tasks or settings inspect tree <task> # generate the dependencies tree of the task console # run scala interpreter (REPL) plugins # lists auto plugins (enabled and not enabled) per subprojects last <task> # see the previous output of a command at a higher verbosity evicted # Display detailed eviction warnings.
+inspect <task> # returns info on tasks or settings inspect tree <task> # generate the dependencies tree of the task console # run scala interpreter (REPL) consoleQuick # Starts the Scala interpreter (REPL) with the project dependencies on the classpath. doc # Generates API documentation from your Scala source code using scaladoc. plugins # lists auto plugins (enabled and not enabled) per subprojects last <task> # see the previous output of a command at a higher verbosity evicted # Display detailed eviction warnings.